 Graduate Advising Committee (Drs.
-Chappell - chair, Silberg, Bennett, Tran, and Jin).
+Chappell - chair, Bennett, Loveless, and Jin).
 This committee advises students in coursework, coordinates rotations and thesis advisor assignments, and monitors timely progress in completing requirements (and submitting forms).

 Graduate Curriculum Committee (Drs.
-Segatori - chair, Phillips, Igoshin, Warmflash, and Silberg).
-This committee oversees curriculum changes, adjusts course and entry requirements, and reviews student petitions for course substitutions or waivers.
+Segatori - chair, Bashor, Hilton, and Thyer).
+This committee advises the director on curriculum changes, adjusts course and entry requirements, and reviews student petitions for course substitutions or waivers.

 Steering Committee (Drs.
-Silberg - chair, Igoshin, Kimmel, Bennett, Wolynes, and Ball (ad hoc).
-This committee oversees the academic policies of the program, appoints training faculty, and monitors student progress.
+Silberg - chair, Igoshin, Kimmel, Bennett, Wolynes, and Director of the institute that houses SSPB (ad hoc).
+This committee advises the director on the academic policies of the program, appoints training faculty, and monitors program success.